Week-5/ecommerce/README.md

   - user sees a status(404) when accessing a nonexisting page, and then gets redirected elsewhere, i.e. homepage
   - logging errors into a txt file for future debugging/ customer service purposes
     - this file lives in the user's local machine
+### WebApp FrontEnd
+- Make homepage slideshow photos dynamic
+- Instead of popular items, maybe we can personalize said items to the user based on userClick
+### Deployment
 - Push live